 The term does not include:

-A bona fide division or partition of agricultural land for the purpose of joining one of the resulting separate parcels to a contiguous parcel of unsubdivided agricultural land, if neither the resulting combined parcel nor the parcel remaining from the division or partition violates the city zoning ordinance;
+A bona fide division or partition of agricultural land for the purpose of joining one of the resulting separate parcels to a contiguous parcel of unsubdivided agricultural land, if neither the resulting combined parcel nor the parcel remaining from the division or partition violates an applicable land use ordinance;

-A recorded agreement between owners of adjoining properties adjusting their mutual boundary if:

-No new lot is created; and
+A boundary line agreement recorded with the Office of the County Recorder between owners of adjoining parcels adjusting the mutual boundary in accordance with §10-9a-524 of Utah State Code (as amended) if no new parcel is created;

-The adjustment does not result in a violation of the city zoning ordinances; or

-A recorded document, executed by the owner of record, revising the legal description of more than one contiguous parcel of property into one legal description encompassing all such parcels of property.
+A recorded document, executed by the owner of record revising the legal descriptions of multiple parcels into one legal description encompassing all such parcels or joining a lot to a parcel;

-The joining of a subdivided parcel of property to another parcel of property that has not been subdivided does not constitute a "subdivision" under this definition as to the unsubdivided parcel of property or subject the unsubdivided parcel to this title.
+A boundary line agreement between owners of adjoining subdivided properties adjusting the mutual lot line boundary in accordance with §10-9a-524 and §10-9a-608 of Utah State Code (as amended) if no new dwelling lot or housing unit will result from the adjustment and the adjustment will not violate any applicable land use ordinance;

+A bona fide division of land by deed or other instrument if the deed or other instrument states in writing that the division is in anticipation of future land use approvals on the parcel or parcels does not confer any land use approvals, and has not been approved by the land use authority;

+A parcel boundary adjustment;

+A lot line adjustment;

+A joining of one or more lots to a parcel;

+A road, street, or highway dedication plat;

+A deed or easement for a road, street, or highway purpose; or

+Any other division of land authorized by law.

+SUBDIVISION ORDINANCE REVIEW: review by the municipality to verify that a subdivision application meets the criteria of the municipality’s ordinances.

+SUBDIVISION PLAN REVIEW: a review of the applicant’s subdivision improvement plans and other aspects of the subdivision application to verify that the application complies with municipal ordinances and applicable installation standards and inspection specifications for infrastructure improvements.

-SUBDIVISION, CLUSTER: A subdivision of land in which the residential lots have areas less than the minimum lot area of the zone in which the subdivision is located and in which a significant part of the land is privately reserved or dedicated as permanent open space to provide an attractive low density character for the residential lots in the subdivision.
+SUBDIVISION, CLUSTER: A subdivision of land in which the residential lots have areas less than the minimum lot area of the zone in which the subdivision is located and in which a significant part of the land is privately reserved or dedicated as permanent open space to provide an attractive low-density character for the residential lots in the subdivision.

 SUBDIVISION, MINOR: Any division of land which: a) consists of fewer than five (5) lots; b) does not require the dedication of any land for streets or other public uses; c) will not be transversed by a proposed street or a street to be widened as portrayed on the master plan or on the official map; d) each of the lots complies with the width and area requirements of the zoning ordinance; and e) the lots are not part of a minor subdivision approved less than three (3) years earlier.

+STATE ENGINEER’S INVENTORY OF CANALS: the state engineer’s inventory of water conveyance systems established in state law.

+UNDERGROUND FACILITY: means the same as that term is defined in state law.

+WATER CONVEYANCE FACILITY: means the same as that term is defined in state law.
 ZONING ADMINISTRATOR: The individual assigned to this position is the Duchesne City building inspector and/or any other person appointed by the mayor and city council.
 The individual is to enforce this title and the zoning ordinance as established.

 ZONING ORDINANCE: The zoning ordinance of Duchesne City as adopted by the city council and as amended.
 (Ord.
 86-3, 3-11-1986; amd.
 2004 Code)